 Pastel - flora in the city

-After Hyuro, it was Pastel, another Argentinian artist, who gave the rear façade of Kuiperskaai 14 a true transformation.
+Near De Krook, you can also find Van Eyck-inspired street art.
+An Argentine artist just like Hyuro, Pastel gave the rear of the building located at Kuiperskaai a thorough makeover.
 His work "Pilgrims Pot" is largely inspired by the Ghent Altarpiece.
 We previously saw the flowers - roses, lilies and columbines - on the Mystic Lamb on Mary's crown.
 The flowerpot was decorated with the background of the panel with the pilgrims.

 Pastel's work can be defined as "Urban acupuncture" in which he uses murals as the start of renewing non-places, starting from the local identity of the place, the flora.